lgmanzan/IVul/README.md

 In previous 4 folders, there are subfolders refering to the 3 sets of testing and training files generated (read paper for details) and each image is named as follows: CodeID<CWE>[<Poi if poisoned>]<state bad(vulnerable)/good(no vulnerable)>[<%poison 1=10, 2=25, 4=40> ]

 -'Code_image_generation_GitHub.py' is the general script used to generate images from code samples.
+-'CNN_code.py' is the code used to generate de CNN

 -php/csharpSamples.csv contain code samples.
 In particular, per code samples the following information is provided: identifier, state that is bad(vulnerable) or good (no vulnerable), submissionDateYear,submissionDateMonth,submissionDay, CWE and code